Nadib-Rana/Nadib-Rana/README.md

 ## Projects
 Here are some of my notable projects:

+- [Project 1](https://nadib-rana.github.io/My-Portfolio-/) - This is the showcase about me and my work with Skills.
-- [Project 1](https://github.com/Nadib-Rana/project1) - A brief description of what this project does.
+- [Project 2](https://github.com/Nadib-Rana/InstagramClone) - This the clone of the instagram using React.js.
-- [Project 2](https://github.com/Nadib-Rana/project2) - A brief description of what this project does.
+- [Project 3](https://github.com/Nadib-Rana/GUBproject/tree/main/GUBstudentBridge) - Non-academin Activities of the My University.
+- [Project 5](https://github.com/Nadib-Rana/focusedtracking) - Focus training mobile Applications.

 ## Get in Touch
 - [LinkedIn](https://www.linkedin.com/in/your-linkedin-profile)
 - [Twitter](https://twitter.com/your-twitter-profile)

-Thanks for visiting my profile!
-Have a great day! 😄